projectshft/product-list/README.md

 If you have any questions about this project or the program in general, visit projectshift.io or email hello@projectshift.io.

 ####TODO
+- [ ] make sure all gets check enabled
-- [ ] add pre save for date created and date updated
+- [X] add pre save for date created and date updated
 - [ ] delete also deletes reviews